 Choosing the right alcohol treatment center isn’t easy.
-Whether you are looking for help for yourself or a loved one, there are a lot of things to keep in mind when deciding which program is right for you.
+Whether you are looking for help for yourself or a loved one, there are many things to remember when deciding which program is right for you.
 When finding a local treatment program, one of the factors you will want to consider is how long alcohol rehab lasts.
-However, it’s important to realize that everyone is different and has different needs – so no two people have the same rehab experience.
+However, it’s important to realize that everyone has different needs, so no two people have the same rehab experience.
 Similarly, there is no one-size-fits-all solution to alcoholism.
-For this reason, alcohol rehab can last for varying lengths of time depending on the type of program and your individual needs.
+For this reason, alcohol rehab can last for varying lengths depending on the program type and your individual needs.
 In general, alcohol rehab programs in Fort Lauderdale last between 28 and 90 days.
 To explain, the three most common lengths of rehab programs are:

 - 30-day programs

 - 90-day programs

 However, many people will choose to participate in extended programs, including residential treatment, outpatient treatment, and aftercare programs like sober living.